The management gap in healthcare is a mile wide

 Health systems are inundated with information and reports.
 However, rallying thousands of front-line employees to behave differently — on the basis of informed data — that’s the hard part.
 Especially when time is at a premium.

-Some have tried to fix this gap.
+Some have tried to fix the healthcare management gap.
 Survey platforms, engagement platforms, performance management systems, talent platforms.
 But they all fail because the information is not translated into the next best action, on a daily basis.
 So everyone can see the problem but very few know exactly what to do, or at least, who to focus on first.
 And even if these platforms were able to identify the next best action, they all ignore the most important point: these recommendations need to be put into existing manager workflows.

 The front-line manager is super important in this dynamic because they are perhaps the most over-laden health system employee.
 They are also the major pinch point in creating change.
 Through conducting hundreds of interviews, we’ve established that managers are not going to embrace something new unless it’s integrated with their other workflows, saves them time, and delivers best practices.
 Managers simply do not have the right tools today to do their challenging jobs.